MedusaRE/Medusa/README.md

   or code editing.
 - Radare2: does not have code editing, a GUI, or the level of emulation support which I intend to include in Medusa.
+- Binary Ninja: I honestly do not have a lot of experience with Binary Ninja, but to my knowledge, it is not free/open-source software, it isn't a full IDE (like Medusa is intended to be), and doesn't have emulation support (like Medusa is intended to).

 This list disregards the fact that, to my knowledge, none of those tools have support for the sort-of hardware research I'd like to support in Medusa.